TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-v2-insight-activityidportalnotvalid.md

 # Diagnostics

-## The RunId provided is either not valid or older than 21 days, please provide a fresh valid RunId.
+The RunId provided is either not valid or older than 21 days, please provide a valid and recent RunId.